datalogics-seu/DLE-NotShipped/README.md

 ** FlattenAnnotations.cs - Converts annotation appearance streams to page content.
 Note: Output not exactly the same; might need to be transparency flattened? v18.0.3 and higher.
 Place in \Sample_Source\Annotations

+** FlattenPortfolio.cs - Flatten a PDF portfolio to a standard PDF - removes attachments and inserts any PDF attachments as regular pages in the document

 ** FlattenTransparency-ConvertTextToCurves.cs - Converts text elements to path elements via the TransparencyFlattener feature.
 Place in \Sample_Source\ContentModification

 ** FlatTextToPDF - converts a flat text file with some PCL codes to a PDF document using a monospace font.